chazzka/clanekforest/clanek.md

 Despite its famousness, there are a few drawbacks.

 First, the major challenge is setting the contamination parameter itself.
+The contamination parameter is to control the proportion of anomalies in the dataset.
+Usually, this has to be known beforehand.
-The contamination parameter is to control the proportion of anomalies in the dataset, This parameter has a huge impact on the final result of the detection.
+This parameter has a huge impact on the final result of the detection.
-However, this
+However, this is a problem because we sometimes
 For this experiment, we prepared a dataset containing 25% anomalies and tested the behavior of the Isolation Forest, with contamination parameter set to 0.25 (=25% anomalies).
 The result of the experiment shows Figure X.